 3. Implants Placed

 Does bone grafting add more time to the dental implant process?

 Yes, it takes several months for new bone to grow in the jaw.
 Once the bone is adequately rejuvenated, your oral surgeon can resume the implant process.

 What is recovery from bone grafting like for Cypress & Katy Patients?

 Bone grafting may cause some post-op soreness for a few days, but typically this mild pain can be managed with over-the-counter medications.
 Any necessary prescriptions will be discussed at your appointment.

-For more information about Bone Grafting for Dental Implants or to schedule a consultation with one of our oral surgeons, call our office in Houston, Cypress, or Katy, TX.
+For more information about Bone Grafting for Dental Implants or to schedule a consultation with one of our oral surgeons, call our office in Greater Houston.